NIRCam Absolute Flux Calibration and Zeropoints

 PHOTMJSR is derived by observing standard stars and comparing the measured DN/s to an appropriate CALSPEC model.
 This provides the correct conversion factor CFD in units Jy/(DN/s) for point sources.
 The calibration factor for extended sources (surface brightness) PHOTMJSR corresponds to CFD/Apix, where Apix is the average solid angle of a pixel.
 See Gordon et al. (2022) for a description of the absolute flux calibration plan.

 The JWST stage 2 pipeline stores the PHOTMJSR values in the "jwst_nircam_photom_####.fits" reference files, where #### indicates a file number.
 These references files can be viewed in CRDS.
 The CRDS context history describes updates to reference files, and the context used to process a given file is stored in the CRDS_CTX FITS header keyword.
-Additionally, observers can subscribe to updates following the instructions on the JWST Data Calibration Reference Files page.
+Additionally, observers can subscribe to updates following the instructions at JWST Science Calibration Pipeline.

 Calibration updates